LopezGroup-ICIQ/care/README.md

  #

-CARE (*Catalysis Automatic Reaction Evaluator*) is a package for automatic construction of chemical reaction networks (CRNs) for heterogeneous catalysis on metal surfaces.
-Prediction of activation and reaction energies is performed with GAME-Net UQ, a graph neural network with uncertainty quantification (UQ).
+CARE (*Catalysis Automatic Reaction Evaluator*) is a package for generating and manipulating chemical reaction networks (CRNs) for heterogeneous catalysis on metal surfaces.
+CARE is powered with GAME-Net UQ, a graph neural network with uncertainty quantification (UQ) targeting both intermediates and transition states energy.

 ## Installation